pclonan/sinatra/README.md

 - The idempotent nature of Puppet allows us to rerun the code without damaging the application - whilst at the same time, running newly committed Git modules.
 - If our application should happen to die, Puppet will restart it on the next Puppet run.

+Once enhancement could be to simply pull a Vagrant image from the Puppetlabs Vagrant Cloud repo (https://app.vagrantup.com/puppetlabs/boxes/centos-7.2-64-puppet).
+This would remove the need to perform the installation of Puppet, as Puppet comes pre-installed.<br>

 The <b>config.vm.provision "shell"</b> option also initiates the first Puppet run, which uses modules included in this Git repo.
 These modules are synced to /home/vagrant/sync by default as part of the Vagrant provisioning process:

     /home/vagrant/sync